-- CX Challenge Exam Credit/Third Party Testing the student met the expectations of the course.
-A "CX" grade is not calculated into the CGPA but is considered in the determination of satisfactory academic progress (SAP). - CE Continuing Externship the student has partially completed the required numbers of externship/practicum hours and has received a satisfactory evaluation from the site.
+CX - Challenge Exam Credit/Third Party Testing - the student met the expectations of the course.
+A "CX" grade is not calculated into the CGPA but is considered in the determination of Satisfactory Academic Progress.

+CE- Continuing Externship- the student has partially completed the required numbers of externship/practicum hours and has received a satisfactory evaluation from the site.
 A "CE" not completed within the specified timeframe may convert to an "F" grade in the course.
+The final grade/credits attempted will be included in the maximum time frame for program completion.

-A "CE" grade is not calculated into the CGPA but is considered int the determination of SAP. - F Failure the student was unable to satisfy the minimum expectations of the course.
-When the course is retaken, the new grade replaces the "F" and the cumulative grade point average (CGPA) will be adjusted accordingly. - I Incomplete work is past due or outstanding.
+F - Failure - the student was unable to satisfy the minimum expectations of the course.
+When the course is retaken, the new grade replaces the "F" and the cumulative grade point average (CGPA) will be adjusted accordingly.

+I - Incomplete - work is past due or outstanding.
 An "I" or incomplete grade is given when a student has not completed the work necessary for one of the above grades.
-In order to receive an incomplete grade the student must submit a written request by completing an Incomplete Grade Request Form.
+To receive an incomplete grade, the student must submit a written request by completing an Incomplete Grade Request Form.
 This form must be signed and approved by the Director of Education.
-The student has up to five (5) business days from the end of the course to complete the work unless a request for additional time is submitted in writing and approved by the appropriate corporate academic staff.
-Any work not completed within the specified timeframe converts to the grade earned in the course.
-The final grade/credits attempted will be included in the maximum time frame for program completion. - P Pass the student met the minimum expectations of the course.
-A "P" grade is not calculated into the CGPA but is considered in the determination of SAP. - S Satisfactory the student met the expectations of the course.
-An "S" grade is not calculated into the CGPA but is considered in the determination of SAP. - W Withdrawal indicates that the student withdrew from the course.
+The student has up to five (5) business days from the end of the course to complete the work unless a request for additional time is submitted in writing and approved by the appropriate main office academic staff.
+Any "I" not completed within the specified timeframe converts to the grade earned in the course.
+The final grade/credits attempted will be included in the maximum time frame for program completion.

+NP - No Pass - the student did not meet the minimum expectations of the course.
+A "NP" grade is not calculated into the CGPA but is considered in the determination of satisfactory academic progress (SAP).

+P - Pass - the student met the minimum expectations of the course.
+A "P" grade is not calculated into the CGPA but is considered in the determination of satisfactory academic progress (SAP).

+S - Satisfactory - the student met the expectations of the course.
+An "S" grade is not calculated into the CGPA but is considered in the determination of SAP.

+T - Transfer credit is not calculated into the CGPA but is considered in the determination of satisfactory academic progress.

+W - Withdrawal - indicates that the student withdrew from the course.
 A student who stops attending a course will receive a "W." A "W" grade is not calculated into the CGPA but is considered in the determination of SAP.
-Students may not withdraw from a course after the drop/add period without financial penalty. - NP No Pass the student did not meet the minimum expectations of the course.
-A "NP" grade is not calculated into the CGPA but is considered in the determination of SAP. - WF Withdraw Fail indicates that the student withdrew from the institution after the midpoint of the term.
-A student who stops attending a course after the mid-term, and is failing such course, will receive a grade of "WF."
+Students may not withdraw from a course after the drop/add period without financial penalty.

+WF - Withdraw Fail - indicates that the student withdrew from the institution after the midpoint of the term.
+A student who stops attending a course after the mid-term, and is failing such course, will receive a grade of "WF" and the grade is calculated into the CGPA and is considered in the determination of satisfactory academic progress (SAP).
 When the course is retaken, the new grade will replace the "WF" and the CGPA will be adjusted accordingly.
-Students may not withdraw from a course after the drop/add period without financial penalty. - T Transfer credit is not calculated into the CGPA but is considered in the determination of SAP. - U Unsatisfactory- the student did not meet the expectations of the course.
-A "U" grade is not calculated into the CGPA but is considered in the determination of SAP.
+Students may not withdraw from a course after the drop/add period without financial penalty.

+U - Unsatisfactory - the student did not meet the expectations of the course.
+A "U" grade is not calculated into the CGPA but is considered in the determination of Satisfactory Academic Progress.